Candida Thompson: Recordings

 Thompson made a number of chamber music recordings.
 She released a CD "Dutch violin sonatas" together with the pianist David Kuyken.
 The Bohemian Album is Thompson's most recent recording with Amsterdam Sinfonietta.
 As soon as released, it has been chosen by Classic FM the CD of the week in the UK.
 This recording for Channel Classics combines Antonín Dvořák's romantic Serenade with two surprising works from the nineteen twenties by Pavel Haas and Erwin Schulhoff.
 This repertoire combination is typical for the Amsterdam Sinfonietta's concept of programming.
 Their previous release of Beethoven's String Quartet, op.
 135, and Walton’s Sonata for Strings under Thompson's leadership was much acclaimed and chosen CD of the month in Gramophone, BBC Recording of the Week and received a 10/10 from Luister Magazine.
 Another recording with Amsterdam Sinfonietta were new arrangements of String quartets No. 2 and No. 4 by Dmitri Shostakovich.
 This CD received an Opus d'or, a Best of the year disc by Audiophile Audition and 10/10 by Classics Today.
 As Amsterdam Simfonietta's leader, Thompson also recorded for Channel Classic the Piazzola seasons together with Ginestras Concerto for Strings.

-She is a member of the Hamlet Piano Trio together with Paolo Giacometti and Xenia jankovic, they have recorded discs of Mendelssohn and Beethoven Piano trios for Channel Classics.
+She is a member of the Hamlet Piano Trio together with Paolo Giacometti and Xenia jankovic, they have recorded discs of Mendelssohn, Schubert and Beethoven Piano trios for Channel Classics.